coltpini/angular-component-environment/README.md

 This is using storybook use `npm run storybook` to see the components.

+To see the component API, usage notes, and release notes hit the "notes" tab in storybook.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.5.